kaliop-uk/kueueingbundle/readme.md

 ## Events available:

-* Kaliop\QueueingBundle\Event\EventsList::MESSAGE_RECEIVED emitted when a message is gotten from the queue, before it is consumed
+* Kaliop\QueueingBundle\Event\EventsList::MESSAGE_RECEIVED emitted when a message is gotten from the queue, before it is consumed.
+    It can be used to cancel the consuming.

+* Kaliop\QueueingBundle\Event\EventsList::MESSAGE_CONSUMED emitted when a message from the queue has been consumed.

 * Kaliop\QueueingBundle\Event\EventsList::PROCESS_STARTED emitted when the watchdog starts a process